MukeshKumar101/IPL_Auction/README.md

-# IPL_Auction_React
+# IPL_Auction
-This repository is for Front-end developers
+This repository is for IPL AUCTION developer.